-To assure professional and commercial integrity in all matters, Cleveland Clinic United States (CCUS) maintains a program that identifies and addresses conflicts of interest in research.
-This policy applies to Investigators, which means any CCUS Staff, Employee or Trainee participating in research and includes the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research performed under the auspices of CCUS, which may include non-CCUS collaborators with, or non-CCUS consultants to CCUS Staff, Employees or Trainees.
-If an Investigator has a Significant Financial Interest ("SFI") and that SFI is considered to be a Conflict of Interest (or a Public Health Service ("PHS")-Reportable Financial Conflict of Interest), the Investigator must obtain approval from the IM&COI Program to participate in human subjects or non-human subjects research.
-View the complete Conflicts of Interest in Research Policy.
+To assure professional and commercial integrity in all matters, our Organization maintains a program that identifies and addresses conflicts of interest in research.
+This policy applies to Investigators, which means any Target Group member of the Professional Staff, employed physician, other Employee or Trainee participating in research and includes the project director or principal investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research performed under the auspices of our Organization's locations which have adopted this policy, which may include outside collaborators with, or outside consultants to our Target Group's Staff, Employees or Trainees.

+If an Investigator has a Significant Financial Interest ("SFI") and that SFI is considered to be a Conflict of Interest (or a Public Health Service ("PHS")-Reportable Financial Conflict of Interest; see below), the Investigator must obtain approval from the IM&COI Program to participate in human subjects or non-human subjects research.

+View the complete Policy III - Conflicts of Interest in Research